crystal-vm/crystal-reader/README.md

 ## Bosl Basic Object System Language

 Bosl is just forming after a major insight.
-I used to nag about C quite randomly before, but now i found the two main things that make it (as a system language)unsuitable for implementing an Object
+I used to nag about C quite randomly before, but now i found the two main things that make it unsuitable, as a system language, for implementing an Object
 system:

-- C has inherrent non object features.
+- C has inherent non object features.
 But one could just use structs to get around that.
   One would have to (unlike c++ eg) forbid the usage of large parts of the language
 - The calling convention is not object based, ie not upward compatible in an oo system.